Services

 The dataset keeps track of which tile positions are occupied on the specific Tilemaps that you tell it to monitor.

-TilePositionDb can optionally keep track of tiles with scaled sprites (x,y > 1).
+TilePositionDb can optionally keep track of tiles with scaled sprites (x,y > 1) and position-shifted sprites.

 Given this information, use query methods to see if a position is occupied by another tile even if the tile sprite is enlarged; for one or several Tilemaps at once.